googlefonts/fontations/punchcut/README.md

 # punchcut

 This is a library for high level loading of glyph outlines (and eventually color outlines and bitmaps) from font files.
-The intention is fully featured (e.g. variations and hinting) support all glyph sources except for the SVG table.
+The intention is fully featured (e.g. variations and hinting) support for all glyph sources except for the SVG table.

 This is part of the [oxidize](https://github.com/googlefonts/oxidize) project.